-- For an LSE that is a NYISO customer and will hold the TCC directly complete Attachment L-A. - For an LSE that is not a NYISO customer or will have an ETA Agent hold the TCC for the benefit of the LSE complete Attachment L-B1 and have the ETA Agent complete Attachment L-B2.
+- For an LSE that is a NYISO customer and will hold the TCC directly complete Attachment L-A of this Manual upon receipt of the conversion offer letter and forms from the NYISO. - For an LSE that is not a NYISO customer or will have an ETA Agent hold the TCC for the benefit of the LSE complete Attachment L-B1 of this Manual and have the ETA Agent complete Attachment L-B2 of this Manual upon receipt of the conversion offer letter and forms from the NYISO.
 The ETA Agent will be the holder of the HFPTCCs.